Skip to main content

 Before entering academia, Paul trained as a professional actor at the Royal Academy of Dramatic Art and performed on stage and screen before working in various areas of the media industries including animated film production, film exhibition, studio photography and art book publishing.

-Paul holds a PhD in Film Studies from the University of Warwick, and a BA Honours, First Class, in Film and Drama (major) with Philosophy (minor) from the University of Reading
+Paul holds a PhD in Film Studies from the University of Warwick, and a BA Honours, First Class, in Film and Drama (major) with Philosophy (minor) from the University of Reading.

 Research interests and PhD supervision

-• film and television industries
+• Film and television industries

-• conceptual and methodological approaches to media industries research
+• Conceptual and methodological approaches to media industries research

-• media piracy
+• Media piracy

-• media industries and the city
+• Media industries and the city

 He welcomes applications for PhD research in any of these areas.

-He is currently working on four books:
+Paul is currently working on six books:

 From 2010 to 2014, Paul was co-investigator for Channel 4 and British Film Culture, a project led by Professor Justin Smith (De Montfort University).
 Examining C4’s contribution to the UK’s cultural life as both a producer and a broadcaster of film, this work was made possible by a four-year Research Grant (Standard) from the Arts and Humanities Research Council.
 A key outcome from the project was the Channel 4 Press Packs 1982-2002 database, produced in collaboration with the British Universities Film and Video Council.

-In collaboration with Dr Elizabeth Evans (University of Nottingham), Paul led two projects on audience engagement with online services for the distribution of film and television content: the first looked at the market and audiences for video-on-demand in the UK; the second conducted similar work in Brazil, India and South Korea.
+In collaboration with Professor Elizabeth Evans (University of Nottingham), Paul led two projects on audience engagement with online services for the distribution of film and television content: the first looked at the market and audiences for video-on-demand in the UK; the second conducted similar work in Brazil, India and South Korea.
 These projects were run under the auspices of the Connected Viewing Initiative, co-ordinated by the Media Industries Project of the Casey-Wolf Center at the University of California, Santa Barbara and funded by Warner Bros.
 Home Entertainment.

 Paul is a founding member of the Editorial Collective for the journal Media Industries.